ameybawane/Angular-14-Communication-Application/README.md

 10. When user click on delete, delete user from users localstorage.

-Manage documents

-11. Display list of uploads from uploads localstorage
-12. Allow users to edit upload using localstorage.
-13. When user click on delete upload, delete from uploads localstorage.
-14. When user click on logout remove loggedIn users from localstorage.
+11. When user click on logout remove loggedIn users from localstorage.

-15. Only logged in user can access internal pages else redirect to login page.
+12. Only logged in user can access internal pages else redirect to login page.

-16. Implement Angular routing feature.
+13. Implement Angular routing feature.

-Note:
+# Note:

 User Angular Reactive Form
 Angular Routing